-Compared to the other instruments like the violin or flute, the guitar is far more versatile in terms of its usage.
-Also, because of its relatively low cost, the guitar is one of the most popular musical instrument for people to get started in learning music.
+Compared to other instruments like the violin or flute, the guitar is far more versatile in terms of its usage.
+Also, because of its relatively low cost, the guitar is one of the most popular musical instruments for people to get started in learning music.

 That said, if you are relatively new or trying to learn how to play chords for the first time, you WILL face some difficulties; especially with your fingerings.
 That’s perfectly normal!
 If you are having a hard time in completing the lessons, take a break first and get back to it at a later time.

 You will find that taking time away from your guitar actually helps you progress because the human mind assimilates information better when it is given sufficient time to rest, digest and process new knowledge.